 It’s no longer enough for garden centres to merely offer catering for functions as an option – the need for permanent catering services are at an all time high and today stores must wow their clientele to stick it out in the catering game.

 Improving the calibre of the meals, instead of blindly following trends is what’s important to clients, Hillier managing director Chris Francis, who’s leading a roll out of restaurant updates at Hillier’s 12 garden centres, which began at Newbury in 2016 said of the increasing demand of chef prepared meals.

-The shift from grab and go meals doesn’t suggest the offer of microwavable meals is appropriate, however it might suggest re-understanding local produce and how restaurants and cafes can adapt the produce in a healthy, trendy and tasty way.
+The shift from grab and go meals off the specials table case doesn’t suggest the offer of microwavable meals is appropriate, however it might suggest re-understanding local produce and how restaurants and cafes can adapt the produce in a healthy, trendy and tasty way.